unahouExosite/docs/portals/README.md

 ##### Response

-* `204 No Content`: Returned if the user permissions is deleted successfully.
+* `204 No Content`: Returned if the user permissions were deleted successfully.
 * `400 Bad Request`: Returned if request body is invalid.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to delete user permissions.
+    * Returned if the caller does not have permission to delete user permissions.
     * Returned if the [permission objects](#permission-object) was deleted by other user and the callee user no longer has permissions on the object(s)
 * `404 Not Found`: Returned if the user id is invalid.
 * `409 Conflict`: Returned if the [permission objects](#permission-object) was deleted by the callee user and the user no longer has permissions on the object(s).